sohaibdaoudi/ChangingTireAssistant_CV_NLP_Project/README.md

     * `--source test.mp4`: Specifies the path to your input video or image source.
     * `--resolution 1280x720`: Sets the input resolution.
 This flag supports various input sizes.
     * `--device 0`: This command will let the test run on GPU, you can delete it if you want to use only CPU.

-> **Note**: For GPU acceleration, ensure your CUDA drivers and PyTorch version with CUDA support are correctly installed.
-The execution command might vary slightly or automatically utilize the GPU if available and `ultralytics` is configured for it.
-If using Conda, you might also need to install CUDA-enabled PyTorch via Conda channels: `conda install pytorch torchvision torchaudio cudatoolkit=11.8 -c pytorch -c nvidia`.

 ---